mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 September 22, 2023.
 Even though I had a full-time job secured, I began to feel depressed thinking about moving to Dallas.
 After attending Gather Conference and a few classes of institute, I realized that there was a community of people in Utah who valued both the gospel and their orientation.
 It was something I wanted to find ever since I came out to myself.
 I wasn’t sure if I was going to find that in Dallas.
 There weren’t as many members there, even less so LGBTQ members.

-Even though I was going to be moving to Dallas not even a year later, I wanted to find friends and make new connections.
+Even though I was going to be moving to Dallas not even a year later, I still wanted to find friends and make new connections.
 There was value in creating memories with people.
 It was also good practice for me in preparation for Dallas, and I knew it was an attribute I wanted in a future husband.

 As I interacted with people from institute and felt safe being in that space, I also felt like I didn’t have to hide myself.
 They all knew I was gay or at least in the LGBTQ community.
-I didn’t realize how much I had suppressed myself growing up until I noticed the difference between being around people who knew I was gay versus those who didn’t know.
+I didn’t realize how much I had suppressed my emotions growing up until I noticed the difference between being around people who knew I was gay versus those who didn’t know.
 It made sense why some people chose to publicly come out on social media.
 Putting up a front was exhausting.
 But I still didn’t feel safe coming out publicly, especially at BYU.
 Telling that to the wrong person could have negative consequences.
 Unfortunately, there were some people I interacted with frequently whom I could see treat me differently if they found out I was gay.

 Even though I’m not publicly out, having an Asian body was in some ways like being publicly out, especially when trying to adapt to an environment of white people who made up the majority at BYU.
 I often felt like because I looked different from everyone else in my ward that I was too different to be associated with.
 I didn’t feel integrated in any of my wards during my time at BYU.
 Before I acknowledged my orientation, the only reason I came to church (other than it being mandatory to continue attending BYU) was to develop my relationship with God.
 It wasn’t until I went to institute this semester when I realized that I had forgotten how friendships in church could help me feel the Spirit more.